Skip to content

 PathContentsNotes

-/usr/local/bin/linkmesh-agentAgent binary (managed path)Installed by the .deb / .rpm
+/usr/local/bin/linkmesh-agentAgent binary (optional onboarding agent)Installed by the .deb / .rpm

 /etc/alloy/config.alloyAlloy bootstrap (remotecfg + own_metrics)Pipeline arrives via remotecfg, not from this file